IATA-Cargo/ONE-Record/working_draft/API/docs/logistics-objects.md

 # Get a Logistics Object

-Each Logistics Object in the Internet of Logistics MUST be accessible via its [Logistics Objects URI](concepts.md#logistics-object-uri) using the HTTP GET method.
+Each Logistics Object MUST be accessible via its [Logistics Objects URI](concepts.md#logistics-object-uri) using the HTTP GET method.
 This enables the Holder of the Logistics Object to manage access on the level of individual Logistics Objects (see [access-control](./security/access-control.md) for more information).
 If the requester is authorized to access this Logistics Object then the response body MUST include the requested Logistics Object.